typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 Like most recent college grads, about two years ago I was doing some soul-searching about where I was and what I wanted to work on.
 I'd always been fascinated by space.
 The problem was that I never had a way to contribute to it.
 I lacked the math, physics, and lower-level hardware experience that would be more useful to astronomers and the space industry.

-I spent the past few years hoping to find a way to create innovative space software.
-This post details an attempt at that, and what I learned.
+I spent the past two months hoping to find a way to innovative on the science of astronomy.
+This post details my attempt and what I learned.

 ## Space algorithms